Conquest of Sylhet: Capture of Taraf

 Shrine of Syed Nasiruddin in Murarband Darbar, Taraf (Chunarughat, Habiganj).

-Garuda and his family, taking shelter at Grivakali shrine, then decided to head off to Tungachal.
-They set on a boat at Dhanuhatta driven by the royal servants Ghaturam and Jharuram.
-However, they were seen by Subid, a rebel from the time of Raja Govardhan's fall, who informed the Muslims of their actions; leading to Garuda's boat being followed by the Muslims.
-Out of embarrassment, Garuda appeared to committed suicide, jumping off the boat at Puni beel.
-The boatmen, however, continued taking Apurna and Shantipriya to Tungachal, eventually finding refuge with Raja Achak Narayan, though the boatmen themselves were killed.
-Apurna and Shantipriya made a vow in Tunganath Shiva temple to fast for ninety days, hoping for safety.
-The incident is mentioned in a ballad known as Shantiranir Baromashi (Shantirani's twelve months).
 After the successful conquest of Gour, Syed Nasiruddin set off on an expedition against the feudal Raja Achak Narayan of Tungachal, which had been a part of the Gour Kingdom.
-Nasiruddin arrived with 1000 lascars and 12 Saints sent by Shahjalal (r) to help him.
+Nasiruddin arrived with 1000 lascars and 12 saints sent by Shah Jalal to help him.
 He camped in a place now known as Laskarpur.
 Raja Achak Narayan was also defeated and fled with his family to Mathura.
-Shantipriya was said to have also committed suicide.
 Following a victory, Tungachal was annexed to Bengal and renamed as Taraf.
 The 12 saints who accompanied Nasiruddin are as follows: